Editor’s note: This article has been updated to correct a claim that only one faculty member taught in the physics department.

 “The program cuts make me wonder if the major will be reevaluated again when I’m a part of the program,” Delaney said.
 “I wasn’t sure how much was invested in the major at the school.
 It definitely turned me away from Drake.”

-Although there are no current plans to reinstate the physics department, the continued engagement of students and faculty demonstrates sustained interest in the subject, which could contribute to future opportunities for physics at Drake.
+Within the study of physics, the continued engagement of students and faculty demonstrates a sustained interest in the subject, which could contribute to future opportunities for physics at Drake.